-- Explained the symptoms of each issue so that a user will know if they are having the same problem
+- Explains the symptoms of each issue in detail so that a user will know if they are having the same problem

-- Discussed and explained all the possible causes to each issue in depth
+- Discusses all of the possible causes of each issue in depth

-- Outlined the necessary steps a user must take to return their device to working condition
+- Outlines the necessary steps a user must take to return their device to working condition

-- Provided links to applicable guides (after completing Milestone 3)
+- Provides links to applicable guides (this is done after completing Milestone 3)

 Email Us When...

 ...your troubleshooting page is complete.
 We’ll be happy to look it over and offer feedback!

-A troubleshooting page helps users assess the state of their broken/damaged device.
-Your troubleshooting wiki should list common symptoms of a malfunctioning device and describe possible causes and solutions, with more probable solutions coming first.
+A troubleshooting page helps users diagnose a damaged device.
+Your troubleshooting wiki should list common symptoms of a malfunctioning device and describe possible causes and solutions, listed in order of probability.